bcgllc/elasticsearch-bible-kjv/README.md

 elasticsearch-bible-kjv
 =======================

-The Holy Bible (KJV) for Elasticsearch
+The Holy Bible (King James Version) for Elasticsearch

 This project is 100% free to use.